dolittle-entropy/aggregate_merging/doc/article.md

 To protect the invariant on existing orders we need some way of getting the data from the old events in the order -aggregate-root's stream into the customer -aggregate-root.

-A way of doing this is to make the transfer of responsibility between the aggregate-roots explicit as events in the system.
+To transfer responsibility between the aggregate-roots we make the transfer into explicit as events in the system.
 Remember that in an event-based system all state-changes happen through events.

-Let us make two new events to support this transition: an event from the order-aggregate-root announcing that it has retired (relinquished responsibility), and an event from the customer-aggregate-root marking that it has assumed the responsibility.
+We make two new events to support this transition: an event from the order -aggregate-root announcing that it has retired (relinquished responsibility), and an event from the customer -aggregate-root marking that it has assumed the responsibility.

-We give the order -aggregate-root a new method, .Retire() which summarizes its internal state and applies that as the "I have retired" -event.
-Next we give the customer -aggregate-root a new method, .AssumeOrderResponsibility(orderId, ...) which accepts the state of the order as arguments, and applies that as the "I have assumed responsibility for this order" -event.
+We give the order -aggregate-root a new method, `.Retire()` which summarizes its internal state and applies that as the "I have retired" -event.
+Next we give the customer -aggregate-root a new method, `.AssumeOrderResponsibilityFor(orderId, {state})` which accepts the state of the order as arguments, and applies that as the "I have assumed responsibility for this order" -event.

 When the customer -aggregate-root rehydrates and gets one of these "assume responsibility" -events it sets the state of that order in it's internals.

 ### Actually transferring the responsibility

-All of this only gives the order- and customer -aggregate-roots the ability to transfer responsibility.
+This gives the order- and customer -aggregate-roots the ability to transfer responsibility.
 Now we need to actually transfer the data.

-We make a reaction in our system that handles the existing order-created event by telling that order-aggregate-root to retire.
+We make a reaction in our system that handles the existing order-created event by telling that order -aggregate-root to retire.
 If we need a staged-rollout this is where you do it (i.e. only retire for certain customers, to verify that everything works.
-This causes the order-aggregate-roots to retire and emit their state as an event.
+This causes the order -aggregate-roots to retire and emit their state as an event.

 Finally we make a reaction to this "retired" -event.
 We get the correct customer -aggregate-root (this id should be on the order-state) and tell it to assume responsibility for the order.
 As the "retired" -event contains the whole internal state of the order -aggregate-root when it retired we have all the data to give to the customer -aggregate-root.

-We end up with a remnant of the order -aggregate-root which only contains the .Retire() -method and its internal handling to set state.
+We end up with a remnant of the order -aggregate-root which only contains the `.Retire()` -method and its internal handling to set state.
 The customer-aggregate-root expands to cover everything an order could on its order(s).
 It can also assume responsibility for retiring order-aggregate-roots.

 Once all the order -aggregate-roots have retired the order -aggregate-root -class can go away.
 We can also remove the method to asume responsibility on the customer -aggregate-root.